- Camu Camu is energizing, mood-lifting, and highly effective in supporting the immune system.

 Taste, smell, texture, and color may vary from batch to batch.

-Suggested Use: Mix 1 tablespoon with juice, yogurt or add to your favorite smoothie.
+Suggested Use: Mix 1 teaspoon with juice, yogurt or add to your favorite smoothie.

 Miscellaneous Facts about our Organic Camu Camu